 One of the main reasons why Autumn’s workout “21 Day Fix” made such a success, is probably due to her easygoing and charming way of coaching.
 She has a lot of diversity in fitness to bring to the table, and in a way that is both easy and effective; being a bikini model, entrepreneur and a mom, her way of coaching tackles pragmatism above anything else.
 Her latest workout is Country Heat.
 Read more about it in this detailed Country Heat review.

 Chalene is another name behind the Beachbody brand, but does a great job solo as well.
-Her YouTube channel is packed full with engaging workouts like Piyo and some sound advice.
+Her YouTube channel is packed full with engaging workouts like the Piyo workout and some sound advice.
 Her products speak for themselves as well.
 She is fun, and has the type of personality that is going to make you love fitness.

 Yup, we’ve included yoga coaches as well – an important part of fitness if Lifestyle Updated is being asked.
 Adriene is – how to put it – one of the most dedicated instructors of yoga on the net.
 Her videos follow a methodological sequence that is currently hardly matched by any other coach.
 This made her quite popular, quickly separating her lessons from the rest.